oklahomer/p5-Facebook-OpenGraph/README.md

 - secret

     Facebook application secret.
-Should be obtained from [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/).
+It should be obtained from [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/).

 - version

-    Facebook Platform version.
+    This declares Facebook Platform version.
 From 2014-04-30 they support versioning and migrations.
 Default value is undef because unversioned API access is also allowed.
-This value is prepended to the end point on `request()` unless you don't specify in requesting path.
+This value is prepended to the end point on `request()` unless you specify one in requesting path.

         my $fb = Facebook::OpenGraph->new(+{version => 'v2.0'});
         $fb->get('/zuck');      # Use version 2.0 by accessing /v2.0/zuck